boostorg/redis/README.md

 req.push_range("HSET", "key", map);
 ```

-Sending a request to Redis is performed with `aedis::connection::async_exec` as already stated.
+Sending a request to Redis is performed with `boost::redis::connection::async_exec` as already stated.

 <a name="serialization"></a>